Danivalldo/libreriasjs/README.md

 # libreriasjs

-The exercises of each post published in libreriasjs
+The exercises of each post published in libreriasjs.com

 You can see each one of those exercises in action at https://libreriasjs.com